-Lawfully-established nonconforming uses established prior to (insert the effective date of this Ordinance) shall be considered nonconforming uses, and may be continued in accordance with the following:
+Lawfully-established nonconforming uses established prior to February 4, 2019 shall be considered nonconforming uses, and may be continued in accordance with the following:

-- When a nonconforming use of land has been changed to any allowed use, it shall not 1. thereafter revert to any prohibited or nonconforming use: - A nonconforming or prohibited use of land shall be changed only to an allowed use; and 2. - 3.
-When a nonconforming use ceases for a period of at least one year, it shall not be reestablished.
+- 1. When a nonconforming use of land has been changed to any allowed use, it shall not thereafter revert to any prohibited or nonconforming use; - 2.
+A nonconforming or prohibited use of land shall be changed only to an allowed use; and - When a nonconforming use ceases for a period of at least one year, it shall not be reestablished.

-Reconstruction of Nonconformity e.
+e.
+Reconstruction of Nonconformity

-Any existing building or built-upon area not in conformance with the restrictions of this section that has been damaged or removed may be repaired and/or reconstructed only in accordance with the standards in Article 151.8: Nonconformities, except that there are no restrictions on single-family residential development, provided:
+Any existing building or built-upon area not in conformance with the restrictions of this section that has been damaged or removed may be repaired and/or reconstructed only in accordance with the standards in ARTICLE 151.8, Nonconformities, except that there are no restrictions on single-family residential development, provided:

-- Repair or reconstruction is initiated within 12 months and completed within two years of 1. such damage; and - 2.
+- 1. Repair or reconstruction is initiated within 12 months and completed within two years of such damage; and - 2.
 The total amount of space devoted to a built-upon area may not be increased unless stormwater control that equals or exceeds the previous development is provided.